 Lookeen can also search external drives in addition to local ones, and there are a few filter options you can use to narrow down files further than with text queries only.

-If you visit the Lookeen site, you’ll have a hard time finding the free version — but rest assured because a free version does exist!
-Don’t fall for the 14-day trial of the business version.
+If you visit the Lookeen site, you’ll have a hard time finding the free version—but a free version does exist!
+This is not the same thing as the free 14-day trial for the business version.

 Of all the software on this list, Listary is probably the most unique.
 Not only is it extremely minimal in design, but it stays completely out of your way until you need it.
 When you want to search, just start typing!
 It’s as easy as that.

-And as you type, Listary will show a list of all files on your system that match the query — in real-time.
-In addition, Listary can execute commands like “Open Folder” and “Copy Folder Path”.
-You can even use Listary to quickly hop into a different folder just by typing its name.
+And as you type, Listary will show a list of all files on your system that match the query in real-time.
+Listary can also execute commands like “Open Folder” and “Copy Folder Path”, and you can even use Listary to quickly hop into a different folder just by typing that folder’s name.

-Some of its best features require Listary Pro which is $20.
-But even with Listary Free, you get a lot of power and flexibility.
+Some of its best features require Listary Pro, which is $20.
+But even with Listary Free, you get a lot of power and flexibility, which is one of the many reasons it makes it on to this list of the best Windows File Explorer extensions for file management.

 Back when I was a serious programmer, grepWin was one of the most useful tools I had at my disposal.
 With it, you can search through any directory tree and it will find files by matching contents with your search query (regular expression are supported).

-If you’ve ever used Linux, it’s basically the “grep” command for Windows.
+If you’ve ever used Linux, it’s basically the “grep” command (one of the essential Linux commands to know ) but designed for Windows and comes with a nifty interface.
 So the next time you need to search for a specific line of code or a specific line of documentation, this will cut your search time by orders of magnitude.
-It’s really that useful.
+Seriously!

 You can designate which file types to search, view file contents within AstroGrep itself, and save or print results for later.
 Potential future features include searching through PDFs, MP3s, ZIPs, RARs, and more.